oneohm/BYTE/README.md

 ## Repository Architecture

-This repository is divided by 4 main folder:
+This repository is divided by 4 main folders:

 - Docs: You'll find here our consult documents, and documentation of the project.
 - Firmware: You'll find here everything you need to build the firmware and in case of needed, modify it.